 The next day went something like: big walk, Stockholm’s pretty, I ate a local sausage which isn’t a euphemism.

 So to the big night itself and this is where things start to go really really even more blurry and annoyingly some of it will sound like total bullshit but I promise you it isn’t.
 All of this is the absolute truth as I know it.
 The awards were being held in a massive arena in the middle of the city as you’d expect and as I stood alone and smoking heavily in the queue for media people a real life person started talking to me.
 I’d barely uttered a word for 24 hours so I was initially shocked and panicky, my voice was croaky from underuse but I soon got into the groove.
 I remembered how conversations went, he’d say something, I’d say something, I also realized that the beers I’d had in the hotel room to get in the mood had made me a bit drunk already.
 Didn’t matter my new pal was all over the shop.
-He had better seats than me he bragged, he was going out with someone who worked for MTV, he’d smuggled some drugs over on the plane but he’d taken them all so I couldn’t have any, and he was staying at the hotel where all the stars were staying.
+He had better seats than me he bragged, he was going out with someone who worked for MTV, he’d smuggled some drugs over on the plane, and he was staying at the hotel where all the stars were staying.
 OOH OOH WE SHOULD GO THERE IN A BIT!
 Groovy, we possibly high fived or chest bumped.
 I fucking loved this guy.